MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/CssSection.md

 Gets the file that *section* was parsed from.
 If no such file exists, for example because the CSS was loaded via *gtk-css-provider-load-from-data*(), then `undefined` is returned.

-Returns: the **Gnome::Gtk3::File** that *section* was parsed from or `undefined` if *section* was parsed from other data
+Returns: the native **Gnome::Gtk3::File** that *section* was parsed from or `undefined` if *section* was parsed from other data

     method get-file ( --> N-GObject )

 get-parent
 ----------

 Gets the parent section for the given *section*.
 The parent section is the section that contains this *section*.
-A special case are sections of type **Gnome::Gtk3::TK-CSS-SECTION-DOCUMENT**.
-Their parent will either be `undefined` if they are the original CSS document that was loaded by `gtk-css-provider-load-from-file()` or a section of type **Gnome::Gtk3::TK-CSS-SECTION-IMPORT** if it was loaded with an import rule from a different file.
+A special case are sections of type `GTK-CSS-SECTION-DOCUMENT`.
+Their parent will either be `undefined` if they are the original CSS document that was loaded by `Gnome::Gtk3::CssProvider.load-from-file()` or a section of type `GTK-CSS-SECTION-IMPORT` if it was loaded with an import rule from a different file.

 Returns: the parent section or `undefined` if none